tonysyu/linecook/docs/index.rst

        },
    }

-Then you can run linecook using the following command:
+To use this recipe, you can just pipe the log output to `linecook` with your new recipe as an argument:

 .. parsed-literal::
     :class: terminal